edo98811/python-perspective-correction/README.md

 # Image Perspective Correction App

 ## Overview
-The Image Perspective Correction App is a Python-based tool that allows users to correct the perspective of images in a given directory.
-It ensures uniform cropping and resizing to standard dimensions while maintaining a corrected aspect ratio.
+This App is a Python-based tool that allows you to correct the perspective of images in a given directory.
+It ensures uniform cropping and resizing to standard dimensions.

 ## Installation
 ### Prerequisites